dnv-opensource/farn/README.md

 farn is an n-dimensional case generator.

 Its primary design goal is to parameterize and execute simulation cases.
-However, at its core farn is use-case agnostic and can hence support a wide spectrum of applications.
+However, at its core, farn is use-case agnostic and can support a wide spectrum of applications.

 The name ‘farn’ is inspired by the [Barnsley fractal](https://en.wikipedia.org/wiki/Barnsley_fern)

-farn provides both an API for use inside Python as well as a CLI for shell execution of core functions.

 farn enables you to:
 * generate an arbitrary discrete sampling of the design space (e.g. fixed, linSpace, uniformLHS)